Strongylocentrotus droebachiensis: Aquaculture

 Strongylocentrotus droebachiensis has been farmed in the United States since roughly 1998 primarily due to the large demand for the roe which is a delicacy in many countries especially Japan.
-Despite only having been farmed in the United States for a little over twenty years other countries such as China, Norway, Ireland, and Japan all have had or now have aquaculture facilities that specifically focus upon the successfully production and harvesting of the green sea urchin.
+Despite only having been farmed in the United States for a little over twenty years other countries such as China, Norway, Ireland, and Japan all have had or now have aquaculture facilities that specifically focus upon the successful production and harvesting of the green sea urchin.